 Lupo Solitario was a project I worked on during my time studying abroad in Rome.

 Lupo Solitario is a bar, studio and gallery that features a new graffiti artist each month.
-The company is located in Trastevere, Rome which is a neighborhood filled with tourist, students, multi-cultural people, and locals.
+The company would be located in Trastevere, Rome which is a neighborhood filled with tourist, students, multi-cultural people, and locals.
 It is designed as a tourist attraction and casual bar after work.

-Color is an integral part of Lupo Solitario's identity.
-It helps to promote the brand as a cutting edge, innovative, and approachable organization in the community.
+Lupo Solitario's identity is cutting edge, innovative, and approachable organization in the community.
 Focused on colors, patterns, and textures found on the streets of Rome.
 Bring the live and energy of the artists into the web and print designs.

 The name is Lupo Solitaro which means lone wolf in Italian.
 It represents how graffiti artists normally work alone and stand out from the crowd.
 Their work is original and it is done solitarily.
 The wolf head also relates to how wolves are night animals that don’t like to be seen.
 Graffiti artist normally work at night because of fear of getting caught.